-- 100. Earthplan, along with independent contractor Michael P. Mays, prepared a Social Impact Assessment for the Petitioner.
+100. Earthplan, along with independent contractor Michael P. Mays, prepared a Social Impact Assessment for the Petitioner.
 The study concluded that since the Petition Area will not house permanent residents, it will create no impact on existing or proposed educational facilities in the area.
-Any unforeseen need can be met by existing and planned public schools. - 101.
-However, Petitioner's social impact consultant determined that development of the Petition Area may create a demand for child care facilities as a result of the large number of jobs which are expected to be created.
-Although the actual demand for such facilities cannot be estimated, on-site child care facilities in the commercial complex if the need arises.
+Any unforeseen need can be met by existing and planned public schools.

+101. However, Petitioner's social impact consultant determined that development of the Petition Area may create a demand for child care facilities as a result of the large number of jobs which are expected to be created.
+Although the actual demand for such facilities cannot be estimated, Petitioner states in its Petition that it intends to provide on-site child care facilities in the commercial complex if the need arises.